Engine management systems

 Turbocharger boost controllers

 Alteration to an engine's turbo boost pressure is not acceptable.
-This is specified and set by the vehicle manufacturer to ensure compliance to the Australian Design Rules.
+This is specified and set by the vehicle manufacturer to ensure compliance with the Australian Design Rules.

 Fitting an aftermarket blow-off valve can affect the vehicle's compliance with the exhaust emission requirements specified in the Australian Design Rules, and is therefore not acceptable.